-A homemade coffee chocolate is a filled candy with a coffee flavored cream coated in a dark chocolate shell.
+Homemade coffee chocolate made as a chocolate bar filled with a coffee flavored cream and coated in a dark chocolate shell.
 Only 4 basic ingredients and a no bake wholesome treat.

-A homemade coffee chocolate melts in your mouth and is the best energizing snack.
-They are easy chocolate treats that are made with only a few ingredients, as well as vegan and gluten-free.
+Homemade coffee chocolate melts in your mouth and makes the best energizing snack.
+These easy homemade coffee chocolate bars are made with only a few ingredients, as well as vegan and gluten-free.
 They are easy to make in a mold or just a mini cupcake pan.

 The way to make these chocolates is simple.
 First, gather the ingredients.